dawsons-creek/fx-spec/docs/reference/dsl-api.md

 - Test runs using `Async.RunSynchronously` internally
 - Can use `let!` to await async operations
 - Can use `Async.AwaitTask` to work with .NET Task-based APIs
-- Compatible with all FxSpec matchers and hooks
+- Compatible with all FX.Spec matchers and hooks
 - Can mix `it` and `itAsync` in the same test suite

 ---